The following are example map configurations.

 MapConfig mapConfig = new MapConfig(); mapConfig.setName( "default" ).setInMemoryFormat( "BINARY" ); mapConfig.setBackupCount( "0" ).setAsyncBackupCount( "1" ) .setReadBackupData( "true" ); MapStoreConfig mapStoreConfig = mapConfig.getMapStoreConfig(); mapStoreConfig.setWriteDelaySeconds( "60" ) .setWriteBatchSize( "1000" ); MapIndexConfig mapIndexConfig = mapConfig.getMapIndexConfig(); mapIndexConfig.setAttribute( "id" ).setOrdered( "true" ); mapIndexConfig.setAttribute( "name" ).setOrdered( "false" );

 in-memory-format: Determines how the data will be stored in memory.
 It has two values: BINARY and OBJECT.
-BINARY is the default option and enables to store the data in serialized binary format.
-If OBJECT is set as the value, data will be stored in deserialized form.
+BINARY is the default option, storing the data in serialized binary format.
+If set to OBJECT, data will be stored in deserialized form.

 backup-count: Defines the count of synchronous backups.
-If it is set as 1, for example, backup of a partition will be placed on another node.
+If it is set as 1, for example, backup of a partition will be placed on 1 other node.
 If it is 2, it will be placed on 2 other nodes.

-async-backup-count: Defines the count of synchronous backups.
+async-backup-count: The number of synchronous backups.
 Count behavior is the same as that of

 time-to-live-seconds: Maximum time in seconds for each entry to stay in the map.